akshaysanas0107/Super-Store-Tableau-Dashboard/README.md

 **Profit timeline (week-to-week average)**: This line chart shows the profit for each week over time, averaged over a 6-week period.

 The dashboard is currently showing the profitability for all categories.
-The overall profit for the company is ₹2,326,534.
-The most profitable region is Region 1, with a profit of ₹804.
-The least profitable region is Region 4, with a profit of ₹5,111.
+The overall profit for the company is ₹292,297.
+The most profitable region is Region 1, with a customers of 804.
+The Total number of orders are 5111.

 The profit timeline shows that the company's profit has been increasing steadily over time.
-The average profit for the week of 17-11-2023 is ₹10,000.
+The average profit for the week of 2023 is ₹10,000.

 Overall, this dashboard provides a clear and concise overview of the company's profitability.
 It can be used by managers to identify trends and areas for improvement.